unbit/uwsgi-docs/Legion.rst

 The last options are the actions to trigger on the various state of the cluster.
 For an ip takeover solution we seimply rely on iproute commands to set/unset ip addresses and to send gratuitous arp.

+Obviously this specific example requires root privileges or CAP_NET_ADMIN capability, so be sure to not run applications on the same instance managing ip takeover.

 The Quorum
 **********